smxi/inxi/README.txt

 ===============================================================================
 Help inxi development!
 Submit a user debugger dataset.

-This is easy to do, and only takes a few seconds, but these datasets really help the project add and debug features.
+This is easy to do, and only takes a few seconds.
+These datasets really help the project add and debug features.
+You will generally also be asked to provide this data for non trivial issue reports.

-For inxi versions 2.9/3 and newer, run: inxi --debug 22 For inxi versions 2.3 and older, run: inxi -xx@14

-Note that for inxi 3, the following options are present for --debug:
+Note that the following options are present:

-1. --debug 20 - creates a local gz version of the debugger dataset
-2. --debug 21 - creates gz dataset, uploads it, leaves gz on your system
-3. --debug 22 - creates gz dataset, uploads it, deletes gz file
+1. Generate local gz'ed debugger dataset.
+Leaves gz on your system: inxi version 3: inxi --debug 20 inxi version <= 2.3: inxi -@14
+2. Generate, upload gz'ed debugger dataset.
+Leaves gz on your system: inxi version 3: inxi --debug 21 inxi version <= 2.3: inxi -xx@14
+3. Generate, upload, delete gz'ed debugger dataset: inxi version 3 only: inxi --debug 22

 You can run these as regular user, or root/sudo, which will gather a bit more data, like from dmidecode, and other tools that need superuser permissions to run.

-ARM and BSD datasets are particularly appreciated.
+ARM and BSD datasets are particularly appreciated because we simply do not have enough of those.

 ===============================================================================
 Make inxi better!
 Get more support, fix broken items!